Tempi train crash: Reactions

 The president of the train drivers' association, Kostas Genidounias, said that the electronic systems that warn drivers of danger had not been functional for some years.
 "Nothing works, everything is done manually.
 We are 'in manual mode' throughout the Athens–Thessaloniki network", he stated.

-Former Greek finance minister Yanis Varoufakis blamed the crash on railway privatization, comparing it to the Ladbroke Grove rail crash that occurred in London in 1999.
+Former Greek finance minister Yanis Varoufakis blamed the crash on railway privatization, comparing it to the Ladbroke Grove rail crash which occurred in London in 1999.
 Critics blamed a lack of public investment during the deep financial crisis that spanned most of the previous decade for the rail disaster.

 Flags outside the European Commission building in Brussels were lowered to half-mast the morning after the accident.
 Albania declared 5 March a national day of mourning with flags at half-mast in the country.
 Additionally, the Albanian Parliament observed a minute of silence.

 On the first anniversary of the disaster on 28 February 2024, more than 30,000 people marched in Athens to commemorate the crash, while church bells across the country were rung 57 times to symbolize the number of fatalities.

 On 26 March 2024, the opposition PASOK party, with the support of the Syriza party, filed a no-confidence motion in the Hellenic Parliament against the Mitsotakis government, saying that it tried to cover up its responsibility over the disaster.
 The motion came following the publication a report by the newspaper To Vima suggesting that audio transcripts of conversations between the station manager and the train driver leaked to the press following the disaster had been heavily edited to indicate human error in the crash.
 The motion was defeated in a 159–141 vote on 28 March.

 On 6 February 2025, Christos Triantopoulos resigned as deputy minister for civil protection following allegations that he had tampered with evidence related to the crash.